cy6erskunk/q-n-a/docs/Organisational-rules.md

 a) The official Senior ranking of the FIE takes into account the best five results of the World Cup,

 Grand Prix or Satellite competitions in which the fencer has participated, irrespective of continent, plus the World Championships or Olympic Games and the Zonal Championships.
-October 2024

-34

-FIE

 b) The official Junior ranking of the FIE takes into account the best six results of the World Cup